 Figure 3.
 Percentage of student learning outcomes, student T-P-S learning activities, and observations of teacher T-P-S actions in cycle 2

-Comparison of cycle 1 and 2 actions are illustrated in the graph in Figure 3.
-In each cycle, student learning outcomes and teacher's T-P-S actions have shown improvement.
+Comparisons of cycle 1 and 2 actions are illustrated in the graph in Figure 3.
+In each cycle, student learning outcomes and teachers' T-P-S actions have shown improvement.

 Figure 3.
 Comparison of the results of cycle 1 and 2 actions